dirediredock/Riskomon/README.md

 This GitHub repo hosts the codebase for a Netlify build, check out the live tool here: [riskomon.netlify.app](https://riskomon.netlify.app/)

 The motivation for the development of the RISKOMON visualization tool comes about from a deeper motivation: tackling the "black box" problem of the traditional machine learning (ML) paradigm, which is a big problem for ML in high-stakes decision-making contexts such as parole policy and medical diagnoses.
-In the traditional ML pipeline, a single model is the only output, and its inner workings are a mystery due to the "black box" training architecture, which makes further model alignment time-consuming and computationally expensive.
+As explained in the spotlight perspective [_Amazing Things Come From Having Many Good Models_](https://users.cs.duke.edu/~cynthia/docs/RudinAmazingThingsICML2024.pdf), the traditional ML pipeline, a single model is the only output, and its inner workings are a mystery due to the "black box" training architecture, which makes further model alignment time-consuming and computationally expensive.
 In contrast, the Rashomon set paradigm computes a collection of different yet equally-performing models, all of which are, from the outset, built with an interpretable architecture.
 In the Rashomon set paradigm model alignment is not computationally expensive, given that all of the models are already computed within the Rashomon set.
 This is where visualization tools like RISKOMON come in, enabling human experts to sieve through Rashomon sets to find models that match the domain knowledge constraints required in high-stakes decision-making contexts.

 ## Interface Components